Our Verdict

 Call Quality

-We simulated a phone call from a roaring subway with loads of loudspeaker announcements and busy booming railways.
-There's a bit of graininess to the caller's voice, and background noises aren't fully removed, but the caller remains loud and easy to understand, regardless of the setting.
+The SonoFlow functions almost as well in rowdy, noisy environments as in quiet, controlled spaces.
+We simulated a phone call from a roaring subway with loudspeaker announcements and busy booming railways.
+There's a bit of graininess to the caller's voice, and background noises aren't fully removed, but the caller remains loud and easy to understand.

 Simulated calls allow for controlled, side-by-side assessments, but testing call quality with real-life phone calls is equally essential.
+From our audio studio, we hear the true baseline voice quality.
 We made phone calls with male and female speakers from a quiet conference room.
-The SonoFlow performed well, but the clarity wasn't as impressive as our simulated baseline tests.
+The SonoFlow performed well, but the clarity wasn't as impressive as our simulated calls.
 A slight hissing sound at the end and beginning of some words resulted in a somewhat grainy quality, but not so much that callers were challenging to understand.